 5 Types Healthcare Careers Introvert

 The healthcare industry is growing rapidly, with even more growth expected as majority of baby boomers start retiring.
-If you have been considering a job in the healthcare industry, then this is the ideal time to get trained and get the position you desire.
+If you have been considering a job in the healthcare industry, then this is the ideal time to prepare for medical school test and get trained and then get the position you desire.

 Though this industry is often considered social because one has to keep on interacting with patients, families and co-workers, there are several career paths for introverts.
 Here are the 5 types of healthcare careers for introverts like you.
 We also included the median salary provided by Bureau of Labor Statistics.